 Financial Metric 1: Adjusted EPS for Incentive Compensation.
-This metric remained consistent from 2021 to 2022, ensuring alignment with executives' interests and shareholder interests.
-The goals established for 2022 were calculated based on the mid-point of the Company's publicly-disclosed earnings guidance.
+This metric remained consistent from 2022 to 2023, ensuring alignment with executives' interests and shareholder interests.
+The goals established for 2023 were calculated based on the mid-point of the Company's publicly-disclosed earnings guidance.
 Threshold was set \$0.20 per share below target, target was set at a level that equated to the mid-point of the range and superior was set \$0.30 per share above target, with stretch being set at the mid-point between target and superior.
-Adjusted EPS for incentive compensation in 2022 was \$3.75, resulting in a weighted payout of 56.3%.
+Adjusted EPS for incentive compensation in 2023 was \$3.55, resulting in a weighted payout of 24.4%.

 Adjusted EPS for incentive compensation is a financial measure that is not calculated in accordance with GAAP.
-"Adjusted EPS for incentive compensation" is calculated as EPS attributable to Evergy without (1) non-regulated energy marketing margin related to a February 2021 winter weather event, (2) non-regulated energy marketing incentive compensation related to a February 2021 winter weather event, (3) executive transition costs, (4) in-voluntary severance costs, (5) advisor expenses, (6) losses related to equity investments subject to a restriction on sale, (7) mark-to-market unrealized gains on economic hedges, (8) the deferral of revenues to be refunded to customers for the return on investment of a previously retired power plant that was related to years prior to 2022, (9) an impairment loss on a previously retired power plant and regulatory disallowances, (10) the deferral of revenues to be refunded to customers for certain transmission formula rate revenues related to years prior to 2022, (11) prefunding the charitable trust, (12) short-term incentive compensation expense above or below the amount of budget, and (13) the tax benefits attributable to these items.
+"Adjusted EPS for incentive compensation" is calculated as EPS attributable to Evergy without (1) mark-to-market impact of non-regulated Jeffrey Energy Center economic hedges, (2) non-regulated energy marketing costs related to a February 2021 winter weather event, (3) customer refunds related to corporate-owned life insurance ("COLI") rate credits, (4) electric subdivision rebate program costs refund, (5) short-term incentive compensation expense above or below the amount of budget, and (6) the tax benefits attributable to these items.
 See Appendix B to this proxy statement for a reconciliation of this measure to EPS attributable to Evergy, the most directly comparable measure computed in accordance with GAAP.
 Our calculation of Adjusted EPS for purposes of determining executive compensation may differ from similarly titled financial measures that we publicly disclose.

-Financial Metric 2: Total Adjusted NFOM Expense for Incentive Compensation.
-Total adjusted non-fuel operating and maintenance ("NFOM") expense impacts the Company's financial results, and realizing NFOM expense savings is a key component of the Company business strategy.
+Financial Metric 2: Adjusted NFOM Expense for Incentive Compensation.
+Non-fuel operating and maintenance ("NFOM") expense impacts the Company's financial results, and realizing NFOM expense savings is a key component of the Company business strategy.
 The Company's primary subsidiaries are fully-integrated, regulated electric utilities, and prices are generally set by regulators.
 The Company's regulators generally allow the Company to recover in rates, prudently-incurred costs to provide utility service, plus a reasonable return on invested capital.
 Accordingly, NFOM expenses, which are manageable, impact the Company's financial results, and the Company's business plan seeks to realize NFOM expense savings.
-Considering the importance of effectively managing NFOM on Evergy's overall financial performance, the Company weighted this metric as 32.5% of the AIP for 2022.
+Considering the importance of effectively managing NFOM on Evergy's overall financial performance, the Company weighted this metric as 32.5% of the AIP for 2023.

 "Adjusted non-fuel operating and maintenance expense for incentive compensation" is a financial measure that is not calculated in accordance with GAAP.
-Adjusted non-fuel operating and maintenance expense for incentive compensation, as used by the Company, is calculated as operating and maintenance expense less (1) non-regulated energy marketing incentive compensation related to a February 2021 winter weather event, (2) executive transition costs, (3) in-voluntary severance costs, (4) advisor expenses, and (5) short-term incentive compensation expenses.
+Adjusted non-fuel operating and maintenance expense for incentive compensation, as used by the Company, is calculated as operating and maintenance expense less (1) non-regulated energy marketing costs related to a February 2021 winter weather event and (2) short-term incentive compensation expenses.

-The target amount of adjusted NFOM expense as defined above, was set at the 2022 budget.
-Actual adjusted NFOM expense for incentive compensation resulted in a 25.8% weighted payout for this metric.
+The target amount of adjusted NFOM expense for incentive compensation as defined above, was set at the 2023 budget.
+Actual adjusted NFOM expense for incentive compensation resulted in a 62.4% weighted payout for this metric.
 See Appendix B to this proxy statement for a reconciliation of this measure to operating and maintenance expense, the most directly comparable measure computed in accordance with GAAP.